MarimerLLC/cslacontrib/trunk/samples/MEFSamples/Readme.txt

 Target
 ------
-This sample targets Csla and CslaContrib 4.5.20
+This sample targets Csla 4.5.x, CslaContrib 4.5.20 and NET 4.5